Welcome to your new home

 You can give up the lease on your property at anytime.
 This is called surrendering your lease.
 If you decide to do this you must offer the lease back to the Council.

-The Council will make a decision within 1 month whether to accept the surrender.
+The Council will decide within 1 month of receiving a request, whether to accept the surrender.
 This decision is called the Option Notice.

-• Any arrears of rent or service charge as well as any other outstanding charges (buildings insurance etc. will be charged pro rota).
+• Any arrears of rent or service charge as well as any other outstanding charges .

 • Any amount of money required to put the property in a good state of repair.